nanorepublica/site/about.md

     weight: 4

 ---
-I am freelance web designer and software engineer specialising in full-stack development based in Cambridge, UK.
+I am a freelance web designer and software engineer specialising in full-stack development based in Cambridge, UK.
 I love building out ideas especially when they empower others to improve their quality of life.

 In my spare time I am involved in my local church, I play with my one year old, enjoy good food and drink, I read, I listen to podcasts and enjoy playing games of the board and electronic variety.
 I also enjoy skiing, climbing and cycling.